 She rocked back on her heels and ran a hand over the fur on the back of her neck.
 “Does Michael like Madison?
 Sometimes seems like, no. Sometimes seem like, yes.”

-The fairy looked at me quizzically.
-Madison likes you!” she pronounced.
-It wasn’t a question.
+The fairy looked at me quizzically. “

 I grinned and shook my head.
 “I don’t think so.
 She’s made it real clear she doesn’t approve of me.”